rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Updated many examples to be aligned with the consistent indentation recommendation.
    - Updated the IANA considerations to encourage registration requests to indicate whether a module is maintained by IANA or not.
    - Added guidelines for IANA-maintained modules.
-   - Elaborate the guidance of the use of values reserved for documentation in examples.
+   - Elaborate the guidance for the use of values reserved for documentation in examples.
    - Recommend the use of "example:" for URI examples.
    - Added a new section "Defining Standard Tags" ({{sec-tags}}) to echo the guidance in {{!RFC8819}}.
+   - Recomment against the use of "case + when" construct.

 #  Terminology